 - safety issues around working within the increasingly deep silt and dense mats of Charophytes (Stoneworts) within the ponds were becoming significant; several ponds included in the annual census could not longer be searched in this way

-- the increasing range, and first signs of recovery in numbers, made possible for the first time a monitoring method based on the spider's conspicuous nursery webs.
+- the spider's expanding range, and first signs of recovery in its numbers, made possible for the first time a monitoring method based on its conspicuous nursery webs.
 This method would not have produced sufficiently robust data at an earlier stage in the project when nursery web numbers were very low and the area of occupancy of the spiders very small.
 As well as being more practicable at this stage in the project, it has the additional advantage of greater comparability with the monitoring on the grazing marsh sites (Pevensey Levels and New populations)

 - the need to extend the census to include Great Fen, where spiderlings were translocated to establish additional sub-populations in 2010-12 (above).

-The second monitoring tool comprises a one-day count made by a large team of volunteers in all potential habitat throughout the reserve; one survey of this kind had previously been conducted in 1994.
+The second monitoring tool comprises a one-day count made by a large team of volunteers, as far as possible in all potential habitat throughout the reserve; a single survey of this kind had previously been conducted in 1994.
 The primary purpose of this is to assess changes in the spider's range that cannot be detected by the existing transects; it is not expected to yield robust data on spider densities across the fen.
-This survey was started in 2019 but could not be repeated in 2020 because of COVID-19 restrictions.
+This survey was started in 2019 but could not be resumed until 2021 because of COVID-19 restrictions.

-Although it has proved difficult to find volunteers to deliver consistent monitoring over such a wide area and sustained period of the year, the new methods are starting to deliver valuable results.
+Although it has proved difficult to find volunteers to deliver consistent monitoring over such a wide area and sustained period of the year, with only one of the weekly transects monitored consistently each year, the new methods are starting to deliver valuable results.

 The transects show that the new population created by translocation on Great Fen was well established by 2015-2017.
 On Middle Fen the spider's range increase has continued, with breeding recorded consistently over a wide area.
 The monitoring is starting to give a good picture of population trends throughout this area, with summer water levels likely to be the main factor driving changes in density.
 Nursery counts on the Middle Fen transects were around 200 in 2019 but fell by two thirds in 2020 following protracted droughts immediately after the first spider broods in 2019 and them in spring and in summer 2020.